ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * Actualised one or more times, with all associated business items having dates in the future.

 * Actualised one or more times, with at least one associated business item having a date in the past or a date of today.

 * Actualised one or more times, with business items that have no date.
-This only applies to ‘coming into force steps’, where the instrument specifies a condition as a text string rather than a date.
+This only applies to 'coming into force steps', where the instrument specifies a condition as a text string rather than a date.

 ### Route currentness and untraversability

-Routes may be marked with a start date and / or an end date.
+Routes with a target of a business step may be marked with a start date and / or an end date.
 Routes having a start date in the future or an end date in the past are not current and their status attribute is marked as UNTRAVERSABLE.

 Routes are current when having: